WUK-SR/banner_magic/README.md

 ### Uploading the data
 Inside the `Data` folder in the root of the application you will find an Excel sheet titled `data_model.xlsx`.

-To update this data, open up the Excel and enter the data that you want
+To update this data, open up the Excel and enter the data that you want. **Each row will be its own banner** and each column can be what ever you need it to be.
+So here we are using column A for the title of the banner, column B as the colour and Column C as the image path.

 ![alt text](Images/Excel_Sheet_Example.png)